oasis-open/odata-rapid/docs/spec/rapid-pro-batch.md

 The request payload consists of an array of individual requests, and the response payload consists of an array of individual responses.

+Batch requests return `200 OK` (or `202 Accepted` if executed asynchronously) even if some or all of the individual requests in the batch fail.
+Batch requests only return `4xx` if the batch request body is malformed, the client is not authenticated or lacks authorization for the `/$batch` resource, or other reasons not related to individual requests in the batch.

 | Template    | POST {service-root}/$batch             |
 | ----------- | :------------------------------------------ |
 | **Example** | POST http://rapid-pro.org/$batch |